 What are the main issues keeping online poker from legal online poker?

 The main issues pertaining to the inclusion of racetracks and PokerStars.

 Will California offer legal online casino games?

 All bills introduced up to this point have only proposed legalizing poker.
 They did not include casino games or sports betting.

 Will California pool with other legal poker states?

-Most California online poker bills have proposed the possibility of sharing players with other states, so it is possible that California could choose to pool players with New Jersey or Nevada should the state move forward on legalizing internet poker.
+Most California online poker bills have proposed the possibility of sharing players with other states, so it is possible that California could choose to pool players with New Jersey, Nevada, and Delaware should the state move forward on legalizing internet poker.

-How soon would California launch online poker if they pass legislation in 2018?
+How soon would California launch online poker if it passes legislation?

 It would take between 12 and 18 months for California online poker to launch if approved by lawmakers.

 Will PokerStars operate in California?

 That depends on the bill that eventually passes.
 While some include language that would specifically exclude PokerStars, some industry experts believe that a bill excluding PokerStars can never pass in California.

 How much tax revenue will California generate?